service-bot/pluginbot/README.md

 Configuration can either be json or a js file that exports an object/Promise that resolves to an object

-The plugins configured here represent the "enabled and installed" plugins - there will be more complex logic regarding Install/uninstall and enable/disable in later releases.
+The plugins array represents the enabled plugins in a pluginbot instance.